Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Subsequently we investigate the 1D block-state decoration.
 The unique candidate 1D block-state for each 1D block is Majorana chain due to the absence of the on-site symmetry, so all 1D block-states form a group:

-Majorana chain decoration on $\tau_1/\tau_2$ leaves 3 dangling Majorana fermions at each corresponding 0D block.
-It is well-known that odd number of Majorana fermions cannot be gapped out by entanglement pair/ interactions, hence the no-open-edge condition cannot be satisfied, and the classification attributed to 1D block-state decorations is trivial:
+Majorana chain decoration on $\tau_1/\tau_2$ leaves 3 dangling Majorana modes at each corresponding 0D block.
+It is well-known that odd number of Majorana modes cannot be gapped out by entanglement pair/ interactions, hence the no-open-edge condition cannot be satisfied, and the classification attributed to 1D block-state decorations is trivial:

 With all obstruction-free block-states, subsequently we discuss about all possible trivializations.
 First, we consider about the 2D bubble equivalences: as we discussed in the main text, only type-\2 (i.e., ``Majorana bubbles'' with anti-PBC) 2D bubble equivalence is valid because there is no 0D block as the center of even-fold dihedral group.
 And from Ref. \cite{Srotation} we know that there is no effects on both 1D and 0D blocks, so 2D bubble equivalence contributes no trivialization.